Cottage | 2 bedrooms | sleeps 4

 Bellingham is a picturesque village on the edge of the National Park and where there are ample facilities all within a stroll from CASTLEHILL VIEW, including a tourist information centre,and 18 hole par 70 golf course.

-A woolen mill in Ottreburn and Wallington Hall a National Trust property are both well worth a visit.
+A woolen mill in Otterburn and Wallington Hall a National Trust property are both well worth a visit.

 The market town of Hexham and the Roman Wall are both closeby to explore.

-Relax when you arrive with a complimentary tea or coffee.
+Relax wnen you arrive with a complimentary cup of coffee or tea

 |Size||Sleeps up to 4, 2 bedrooms|